StarMetro (bus service): Future Facilities

-A temporary park, costing $300,000 is being constructed at the future South Side Super Stop on the corner of Orange and Meridian Roads.
-Funding for the Super Stop, which comes from a penny sales tax, will not be available until 2020.
+A temporary park costing $300,000 was constructed at the future Southside Transit Center (previously slated as a potential "Super-Stop") on the corner of Orange Road and Meridian Road.

 Fleet

 Active fixed route fleet

 Currently, StarMetro operates a mix of Gillig and Proterra buses on their fixed routes.
 Their buses are powered by diesel, CNG, or battery electric.
-In March 2020, StarMetro began fabricating barriers to separate drivers from passengers as a response to COVID-19.
+Seats on the newer-model buses are made of padded plastic and are arranged front-facing in rows and sideways against the walls, much like a subway car layout.
+All models in use except the Dial-A-Ride shuttle vans exceed 4,000 pounds, and therefore are not equipped with seat belts.
+All buses are equipped with climate-control, interior lighting, and bicycle racks.
+In March 2020, StarMetro installed barriers to separate drivers from passengers as a response to COVID-19.